Note: This replacement article is current as at June 2016. The comments undr the article refer to the original article written in 2011.

 - On receipt of form DS01 the Registrar will publish a notice in ‘The Gazette’ inviting objections as to why the company should not be ‘struck off’

-- If no objections within three months of publication (two months as from 15 October 2015) a further notice is published confirming that the company has been dissolved.
+- If no objections within two months of publication a further notice is published confirming that the company has been dissolved.
 Per Small Business, Enterprise and Employment Act 2015 s 103

 - The directors can halt the dissolution process by submitting form DS02 to Companies House.
 Detail from Companies House.